Died aged c. 67

 The Algonquin Hotel.
 Site of the legendary Algonquin Round Table of the 1920s, where such acid-tongued wits as Dorothy Parker, Robert Benchley and Alexander Woollcott traded barbs and bon mots daily over lunch.
 The century's literary luminaries -- William Faulkner, Sinclair Lewis, Harold Ross of The New Yorker, Gertrude Stein and James Thurber, among countless others -- also found a haven within its oak-lined walls.

-The Algonquin Hotel, West 44th Street, New York, NY, United States where he found a haven
+The Algonquin Hotel, West 44th Street, New York, NY, United States where they found a haven